Modeling and control of malaria dynamics in fish farming regions: Asymptotic behaviour

 \section{Asymptotic behaviour}

 In this section we study the asymptotic behaviour of system \eqref{sec2:sys3}.
 We split this analysis in three parts.
-In subsection \ref{Asy_Beh_Veg_SSct} our focus is the vegetation system \eqref{Sec2:Sys2}.
+In Subsection \ref{Asy_Beh_Veg_SSct} our focus is the vegetation system \eqref{Sec2:Sys2}.
 We prove, in Proposition \ref{ch2:sec3:prop1}, that if cleaning at times $t=n\tau$ tends to a constant value then border vegetation approaches a $\tau$-periodic solution.
-Subsection \ref{Mos_Dyn_SSct} is dedicated to the study of the behaviour of mosquito population when border vegetation is periodic, and \ref{Dis_Beh_SSct} investigates malaria incidence under periodic vegetation cleaning.
-We derive sufficient conditions for the trajectories of \eqref{sec2:sys3} to asymptotically approach either a positive solution or the origin.
+Subsection \ref{Mos_Dyn_SSct} is dedicated to the study of the behaviour of mosquito population when border vegetation is periodic, and \ref{Dis_Beh_SSct} investigates malaria incidence under periodic vegetation cleaning. \sol{By applying the results on cooperative systems stated in Appendix \ref{appendix_cooperative},} we derive sufficient conditions for the trajectories of \eqref{sec2:sys3} to asymptotically approach either a positive solution or the origin.

+\sol{At this point, it is worth commenting that the main interest of our research is finding conditions under which malaria is eradicated and these are established in Theorem \ref{Theo 3.3}.
+Additionally, Theorem \ref{Theo 3.2} states conditions for mosquito population elimination.
+The conditions in Theorem \ref{Theo 3.2} turn out to require quite more complex expressions than the ones in Theorem \ref{Theo 3.3}, but they are relevant from a theoretical point of view and the expressions can be simplified in particular cases.}